| Updated On - Jul 1, 2026

 How Many IELTS Cue Cards Are There?

 IELTS cue cards have no fixed number.
 The IELTS test draws from a large pool of topics, such as people, places, objects, events, and activities.
-These topics are changed and updated periodically every 3-4 months.
+These topics are changed and updated every 3-4 months.

 IELTS cue card topics are never listed officially.
 Primarily, the topics are on common themes, such as personal experience, something dear or important to the candidate.
 But the candidate should be prepared broadly, as this test aims to examine the verbal capabilities of the candidate.